fanoframework/fanoframework.github.io/working-with-session/index.md

 ### Store session data in cookie

 Fano Framework can store session data as encrypted cookie instead.
-This has advantage:
+This has advantages:

 - Reduce disk usage compared to store session data in file.
 Session data is stored in user client browser cookies.
 - Simplify session management when using load balancer running multiple application instances.

 However, it has drawback too:

 - [A single cookie have limit of 4KB in size](https://tools.ietf.org/html/rfc6265#section-6.1).
-You cannot store too many data and actual unencrypted data may be less due to usage of Base64 encoding.
+You cannot store too many data and actual unencrypted data may be less due to usage of base64 encoding.

 To store session data in encrypted cookie value, you need to use `TCookieSessionManager`.
 You also need to create instance of `IEncrypter` and `IDecrypter` interface which responsible to encrypt and decrypt cookie value.
 Fano Framework provides built-in encrypter using Blowfish algorithm.